We rely on volunteers in the following areas and we really appreciate the goodwill of volunteers and the time they provide.

 Work clubs are a friendly and free service run by local community organisations who offer support with C.V. writing, job searches, how to complete an application form, interview skills and building confidence.

-The Harris Museum has a number of volunteer opportunities within the museum and gallery space.
+The Harris Museum has a number of volunteer roles within the following three key areas:

 Canine Volunteers are members of the public who can act as our eyes and ears and report any dog control issues to our Dog Warden Team.
 Our volunteers also have the ability to talk to dog owners about responsible dog ownership.